Perform Dial Tone Recovery in Exchange Server

 Get-Mailbox -Database <database name> | Set-Mailbox -Database <dial tone database name>

 c.
-To mount Dial Tone database so that client computers can access the database, and send and receive the messages, execute the command –
+To mount Dial Tone database so that client computers can access the database, send and receive the messages, execute the command –

 Mount-Database -Identity <dial tone database name>